Employees VS Independent Contractors

 The IRS, the US Department of Labor (DOL) and many state’s departments of labor set different criteria to evaluate the relationship between employer and worker.
 None are definitive tests, but there are many common factors that these agencies use when evaluating the classification of workers.

-Be sure to seek the advice of a licensed HR Professional and a Certified Public Accountant before hiring staff to make sure you classify your staff correctly.
+Be sure to seek the advice of a licensed HR Professional, Certified Public Accountant, IRS Enrolled Agent before hiring staff to make sure you classify your staff correctly.

 The US DOL and Fair Labor Standards Act have established the 6 following factors to be considered when determining a worker as an Independent Contractor or Employee.